EnzymeFunctionInitiative/EFIToolsKBase_GND_Widget/lib/widget/widgets/data/README.md

 def compute_rel_coords(self) -> None:
 ```

-- **Description**: Computes relative coordinates for the data visualization.
+- **Description**: Computes relative coordinates for the data visualization, positions of each diagram with respect to the previous ones.
 - **Returns**: None
 - **Notes**:
   - Calculates relative start and width for attributes and neighbors.